fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 One user (local) stays with Friederike and the device.
 The other one (remote) goes to another room with Mirza.

 - Task 1: Device Setup:
 The local user is provided with a tablet which is already in a Zoom call with Mirza's laptop next door.
 The remote participant can hear the instructions for the local participant through the call.
-The local participant is asked to turn on the decive by placing the tablet in the holder.
+The local participant is asked to turn on the device by placing the tablet in the holder.

 While doing that we observe the user's experience during the setup process, noting any difficulties or confusion encountered.

 - Task 2: Switch Device into the Remote Mode:
 The user with the device is asked to switch from the default mode of the device into the Remote Mode.
-Then the user is asked to check the conection status of the device (simuluated by Mirza).
+Then the user is asked to check the connection status of the device (simulation by Mirza).

 - Task 3: Remote Control:
 The remote user is asked to move the device manually to look at Friederike who sits outside of his field of view next to the local participant.